SkyHighModifications/BritishNumberPlates/README.md

 ## Features

-- Randomly generates number plates for non-emergency vehicles.
+- Randomly generates number plates for non-emergency vehicles British style.
 - Sets specific number plates for emergency vehicles, starting with "OU".
 - If year is 2024 and month is March then 24 is added! or if month is August then sets to 74 (Same will be for 2025)